 Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.

 Forming an LLC in New Hampshire can be both affordable and is simple enough for most people to start on their own.
 That said, it’s not a bad idea to have a legal professional like While the filing is pretty straightforward, it’s nice to have some support if you have questions, alerts when the annual report is due, forms like operating agreements, banking resolutions and more.
-There are companies like IncFile or Swyft Filings and others that do all of this for only $49.
+There are companies like IncFile or ZenBusiness and others that do all of this for as little as $49.

 To form a Limited Liability Company in New Hampshire, file the Certificate of Formation with the New Hampshire Secretary of State.
 The LLC filing fee is $125 when filing in person, $102 when filing online and $100 when filing by mail.

 Approval for the LLC typically takes less than 2 hours when filing in person, one week when filing online and up to 3 weeks when filing by mail.

 If you have questions, contact the New Hampshire Secretary of State.

 HOW TO FILE THE CERTIFICATE OF FORMATION AND FORM A NEW HAMPSHIRE LLC

 The steps for filing in person, online or by mail are largely the same.
 The screenshots will show how to file online.

 Create an Account with the Secretary of State

 - Begin by creating a QuickStart account with the New Hampshire Secretary of State.